Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

 #include "DifferentialAdhesionPottsUpdateRule.hpp"
 #include "TransitCellProliferativeType.hpp"
 ```

 Finally these headers allow us to output cell labels.
 ```cpp
 #include "CellLabel.hpp"
 #include "CellLabelWriter.hpp"

 ```

-Next, we define the test class, which inherits from `AbstractCellBasedTestSuite`{.cpp}
+Next, we define the test class, which inherits from `AbstractCellBasedTestSuite`
 and defines some test methods.

 ```cpp